 However, upon returning home to Manchester and Cheshire, Matt found it difficult to access regular group classes.
 Without that community, his own practice began to fade.

-In May 2023, Matt experienced a devastating personal loss when his brother, Jonny, passed away just weeks before his wedding.
+In May 2023, Matt experienced a devastating personal loss when his brother, Jonny, passed away.
 He left behind his fiancée, their six-month-old son, and a wide circle of family and friends who were deeply affected.

 From this tragedy, Jonnysbreath was born - with a mission to make the benefits of breathwork and meditation accessible to as many people as possible in the local community.